cksdml1014/chanisong/_pages/publications.md

       <source src="https://cksdml1014.github.io/chanisong/images/wheel2.mp4" type="video/mp4">
       Your browser does not support the video tag.
     </video>
     <p style="font-size: 12px; color: gray;">Once the JBM system converges, it is interpreted into a linkage mechanism.
-This video showcases the CAD models of mechanisms synthesized through the JBM framework.</p>
+This video showcases the CAD models of mechanisms synthesized through the JBM framework.
+(IEEE T-RO, 2023)</p>
   </div>

 </div>